 |INSTANCE_ID||A user-defined string that holds metadata/info about current run/instance of chaos.
 Ex: 04-05-2020-9-00.
 This string is appended as suffix in the chaosresult CR name.||Optional||Ensure that the overall length of the chaosresult CR is still < 64 characters|

 Sample ChaosEngine Manifest

-apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' # It can be active/stop engineState: 'active' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: node-cpu-hog-sa monitoring: false # It can be delete/retain jobCleanUpPolicy: 'delete' experiments: - name: node-cpu-hog spec: components: env: # set chaos duration (in sec) as desired - name: TOTAL_CHAOS_DURATION value: '60' # It supprts GKE and EKS Platform # GKE is the default Platform - name: PLATFORM value: 'GKE' # chaos lib used to inject the chaos - name: LIB value: 'litmus'
+apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' # It can be active/stop engineState: 'active' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: node-cpu-hog-sa monitoring: false # It can be delete/retain jobCleanUpPolicy: 'delete' experiments: - name: node-cpu-hog spec: components: env: # set chaos duration (in sec) as desired - name: TOTAL_CHAOS_DURATION value: '60' - name: NODE_CPU_CORE value: ''

 Create the ChaosEngine Resource

 Create the ChaosEngine manifest prepared in the previous step to trigger the Chaos.

 Watch Chaos progress